jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Access-Control-Signature-In-Header-Or-URL.md

 4. \n represents line separator

 5. Content-MD5 represents MD5 value of the requested content, and the message content (not including the header) is calculated for MD5 value to obtain a 128-bit number, and content-MD5 is obtained by encoding base64.
-The request header is available for the examination of message legality (whether a message is consistent with the sent content), such as “3fe8ebd7f5996651fa46c4aefe24b6af”, and it can also be null.
+The request header is available for the examination of message legality (whether a message is consistent with the sent content), such as "3fe8ebd7f5996651fa46c4aefe24b6af", and it can also be null.

-6. Content-Type represents the class of request, such as “text/plain”, and it can also be null
+6. Content-Type represents the class of request, such as "text/plain", and it can also be null

-7. Date represents the time of this operation, and it must be GMT format, such as “Sun, 09 Jul 2017 06:08:40 GMT”
+7. Date represents the time of this operation, and it must be GMT format, such as "Sun, 09 Jul 2017 06:08:40 GMT"

 8. CanonicalizedHeaders represents the arrangement in the dictionary order of HTTP headers with prefix x-jss-.